 As soon as this agency agreement authority is signed the agent has a fiduciary (a responsibility to act in confidence and trust) duty of care to the seller.
 Put simply the consultant is working for the seller and not the buyer.
 The buyer does have rights and protections under the Consumers Guarantees Act but the fact is the consultants first responsibility is to the seller.

 Therefore if you are a buyer the normal or traditional method is not necessarily the best way to proceed.
 It is in fact illogical to enter into a transaction which puts you the buyer at an immediate disadvantage.

 Recent Articles about Buying Real Estate

-- Lifestyle property for sale in Northland – your paradise awaits!
+- Lifestyle property in Northland – your paradise awaits!

 - First Home Buyers Guide in Whangarei District

 - Aucklanders moving north

 - Professional Conduct and Client Care Rules 2012

 - Needing Mortgage Advice?